-It is a water-soluble antioxidant that serves many vital functions in the body’s cells.
+Vitamin C is an important water-soluble antioxidant that serves many vital functions in the body’s cells.

-For example, it is necessary to synthesize collagen, the most abundant structural protein in the body.
+For example, it is necessary for the synthesis of collagen, the most abundant structural protein in the body (

 Cholesterol has many important functions in the body.

-One of them, is being used to make bile acids, which are substances that help us digest fats.
+For instance, it is used to make bile acids, which are substances that help the body digest fats (

 When all the fat has been absorbed and the bile acids have served their purpose, they are reabsorbed into the bloodstream and used again.

-Substances called bile acid sequestrants can bind bile acids in the digestive system and prevent them from being reabsorbed.
-This reduces the total amount of cholesterol in the body.
+Certain substances in kale can bind bile acids in the digestive system and prevent them from being reabsorbed.
+This reduces the total amount of cholesterol in the body (

-According to one study, steaming kale dramatically increases the bile acid binding effect.
-Steamed kale is actually 43% as potent as cholestyramine, a cholesterol lowering drug that functions in this way (13).
+According to one older study, steaming kale dramatically increases the bile acid binding effect.
+Steamed kale is actually 13% as potent as cholestyramine, a cholesterol-lowering drug that functions in a similar way (16).

 Vitamin K is an important nutrient.

-It is absolutely critical for blood clotting, and does this by “activating” certain proteins and giving them the ability to bind calcium.The well known anticoagulant drug Warfarin actually works by blocking the function of this vitamin.
+It is absolutely critical for blood clotting, and does this by “activating” certain proteins and giving them the ability to bind calcium (

 Vitamin K is an important nutrient that is involved in blood clotting.
-A single cup of kale contains 7 times the RDA for vitamin K.
+A single cup of kale contains nearly 70% of the DV for vitamin K.